 - 1. Press the Down arrow to select the probe ID which needs to be deleted. - 2.
-Press 'ENT/MNU' key.
+Press the 'MNU/ENT' key.
 The selected probe ID will be deleted from memory and the Probe Selection menu.

 2. MEASURE PROBE

 Select a probe before you run the function